 Why your online reputation matters

-In modern times, lines are blurred between digital and physical world.
+In modern times, lines are blurred between the digital and physical world.
 This means your online reputation translates into your offline reputation as well.

 85% of consumers trust online reviews as much as personal recommendations, according to Bright Local!